 Ben and Sara

 Ben and Sara and their children have been in Taiwan since the fall of 2018.
-They will be working with Zhubei Victory Church, near Hsinchu, as they are in the process of Mandarin Chinese language study.
-Please pray for them as they continue to transition to life and ministry in Hsinchu.
+They are currently in the process of Mandarin Chinese language study.
+They are currently seeking the Lord’s will for future placement and ministry opportunities.